DMBuce/badlands-challenge/README.md

 You spawn in a huge badlands biome that stretches infinitely to the northwest and southeast.
-No passive mobs or trees spawn in badlands biomes, so you'll need to collect wood and food from abandoned mines.
+No passive mobs or trees spawn in badlands biomes, so you'll need to collect wood and food from the abandoned mines that spawn on the surface of this biome.

 To the northeast or southwest, after 9km you'll find a 1km-wide desert, the barren remains of a once thriving jungle.